pletfix/docs/en/testing.md

 <a name="method-click"></a>
 #### `click()` {.method}

-This method let you click the links on the page.
+This method lets you click the links on the page.

 See also [clickLink](#method-clickLink), [doubleClick](#method-doubleClick), [rightClick](#method-rightClick) and [press](#method-press)